Godson330/MBL-Hightech/README.md

  Navigate to the project directory

- Install the necessary dependencies:npm install
+ Install the necessary dependencies: npm install

  **React UI Tests**: